alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 In terms of the query to be built, those requirements involve a restriction (`same city as`), a selection (`no status`) and a join (`with country name`).
+Let compare the two approaches.

+### Struggling with separation of concerns and reuse

 Writting a monolithic query is rather straightforward, here using [Sequel](http://sequel.rubyforge.org/):